urbit/urbit.org-reloaded/content/events/2020-11-05-developer-call-graph-store.md

 image = ""
 registration_url = "https://www.meetup.com/urbit-sf/events/274279522/"
 youtube = "E4DFuAZQ32Y"
+description = ""
++++

-description = "Developer calls are focused on the technologies that underpin Urbit, from the top of the stack to the very bottom.
+Developer calls are focused on the technologies that underpin Urbit, from the top of the stack to the very bottom.
 They’re an opportunity for the people developing and contributing to Urbit to share their knowledge and expertise, including things that typically don’t make it into the docs, such as how and why Urbit works the way it does.

 This call will feature a discussion by Tlon engineer Logan Allen about graph-store, the general-purpose store that is gradually replacing the bespoke stores behind Chat, Publish and Links.

 You can join the event by clicking the gotowebinar.com link posted here.
 Details for joining the conversation were also emailed to all registered attendees, and will be sent again shortly before the event starts.
-Please check your email inbox for a message from Meetup.com."
+Please check your email inbox for a message from Meetup.com.
-+++